Wuvist/sgx3000/report.typ

 It turns out dividend is also an "enemy" faced by SGX investors when fighting Singapore's version of "3000 Points Defense Battle".

-When one of 30 performance-tracked stock, that say DBS (ticker: D05 / D05.SI) issued a dividend payment:
+When one of 30 performance-tracked stock, that say DBS (ticker: D05 / D05.SI) paid a dividend payment:

 #quote(attribution: [Chapter 1 of Financial Econometric Modeling])[
   A dividend payment lowers the price by the amount of the dividend so that the closing price is greater than the opening price on the ex-dividend day.
 To smooth out the effect of the dividend, the closing price and all previous prices are scaled by an appropriate adjustment factor.
 ]

-As the opening price on the ex-dividend day is lower, its Close on the ex-dividend day would also be lower than if no dividend is paid.
+As the opening price on the ex-dividend day is lower, its close price on the ex-dividend day would also be lower than if no dividend is paid.
 In consequence, STI will be also be lower.

 As all previous prices of DBS are scaled, DBS's trend of price history is mostly preserved.
 This is the comparison of DBS's price history using Adjusted Close(which is what investor usually see when checking stock's price history) and a estimated price history if dividends are added back: